 8 May 2015 will be sent out during the week 1 - 5 June 2015.
 Applications received after

 8 May 2015 will be processed in strict date order of receipt from 8 June 2015.

 Every school has a legal Published Admission Number (PAN) applicable to the year of entry, which is the maximum number of places available in the year group concerned.
 The Admission Number is set to maximise parental preference within the resources available and to ensure that there are sufficient school places across the local area enabling the education service as a whole to be run efficiently and effectively.

-The Admission Numbers for September 2014 admissions are shown in the school/Academy Information table in pages 26-29 of the Secondary Admissions Guide.
+The Admission Numbers for September 2015 admissions are shown in the school/academy Information table in pages 29 - 31 of the Secondary Admissions Guide.

 Unfortunately, at some schools, there will not be enough places for all the children whose parents would like them to go there.
 When all places have been allocated up to the Published Admission Number, the Admission Authority may refuse any further requests and offer the legal right of appeal.
 Please visit the page Appeal against a school admissions decision for further information.

 If a school is under-subscribed, places can be offered to all applicants.
 If a school is over-subscribed, the over-subscription criteria for that school is applied to determine which children can be offered places.
 Different over-subscription criteria will apply, depending on the type of school:

 - For Community and Voluntary Controlled (VC) schools, the Local Authority over-subscription criteria will apply.

 - For Voluntary Aided, Academies, Free Schools and Foundation schools, the Governing Body or Academy Trust will apply their own published over-subscription criteria.